-Project Review Committee
+2. Project Review Committee

-- Composed of one representative from each NC BoS CoC Regional Committee and at-large Steering Committee members up to but not exceeding the number of Regional Committee representatives (members cannot be from agencies applying for funding) - Reviews and rates each project application according to the current scorecard - Recommends ranked list of project applications for CoC collaborative application to the Steering Committee
+- Composed of one representative from each NC BoS CoC Regional Committee and at-large Steering Committee members up to but not exceeding the number of Regional Committee representatives (members cannot be from agencies applying for funding) - Regional Committees should elect their Project Review Committee Representative during their fourth quarter leadership elections. - Reviews and rates each project application according to the current scorecard - Recommends ranked list of project applications for CoC collaborative application to the Steering Committee - Reviews application materials for agencies applying for projects being transferred from existing CoC grantees and provides recommendation for Steering Committee approval.

-Coordinated Assessment Council
+Coordinated Entry Council